Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Sheryl K. Sandberg - Facebook, Inc.

 Oh, buy button.
 Yeah, sorry.
 Just to address the buy button.
 The core of our business is really connecting people with what they care about.
 And so we're looking at getting the right message the right time.
 We've worked hard on products ads that get to products.
-So you've seen us (47:15) ads, carousel ads, estimated store visits.
+So you've seen us work on dynamic ads, carousel ads, estimated store visits.
 Things that help our ad business sell products.
-You are seeing us take other steps like a buy button, like the Marketplace launch, which are really aimed at improving some of the experiences we think people are trying to have and already having in organic (47:32) ways on Facebook.
+You are seeing us take other steps like a buy button, like the Marketplace launch, which are really aimed at improving some of the experiences we think people are trying to have and already having in organic ways on Facebook.
 But the core of our focus is still very much focused on ads and how we can do ads at the product level.

 Operator